theEvilReaper/DartPoet/docs/topics/placeholders.md

 # Placeholders

-Most of API from DartPoet uses immutable objects from Kotlin.
+Most of the API from DartPoet uses immutable objects from Kotlin.
-There are also builder, method chaining and other parts to make the API friendly as possible.
+There are also builder, method chaining and other parts to make the API as friendly as possible.

 DartPoet contains